Frequently Asked Questions

 Why is the ANPR system necessary?

 Surveys confirmed our car parks were being used on a regular basis by people not ultilising the facilities.
 This limited the number of open bays available for valid visitors and led to some drivers parking outside of designated bays.
-As part of the building consent with the local council, the University has an obligation to manage the designated bays provided to Surrey Sports Park and allowing cars to park on yellow lines contravenes this consent and is also obstructive for those wanting to park correctly.Please explain the ‘no return within 1 hour’ rule.
+As part of the building consent with the local council, the University has an obligation to manage the designated bays provided to Surrey Sports Park and allowing cars to park on yellow lines contravenes this consent and is also obstructive for those wanting to park correctly.Please explain the ‘no return within 2 hour’ rule.

-The ‘no return’ policy is the period of time following a 3 hour or 5 hour stay.
-Those popping to and from the Sports Park within these times are unaffected (5 hours applies when additional time has been granted at one of the touch points).
-Without this, users could park for an unlimited time if they pop out at 3 hour intervals.
-This is possible with the varying academic and professional buildings in close proximity.Why can’t the top car parks be members only?
+The ‘no return’ policy is the period of time following a parking event at Surrey Sports Park.
+Without this, members could park for an unlimited time if they pop out at 3 hour intervals.
+This is possible with the varying academic and professional buildings in close proximity.What will happen on event days?

 Large event days which attract extra traffic will be managed on an individual basis and tailored to the need.
 We will retain flexibility with the ANPR system and can turn cameras off if necessary.
 We will continue to provide marshals with the aim of helping people park their vehicles in designated bays.Why can’t I park on yellow lines, some are not in the way?